onap/sdc/docs/workflow.rst

 README
 -------

-the readme file for the workflow is available  `here <https://github.com/onap/sdc-sdc-workflow-designer>`__
+The readme file for the workflow is available `here <https://github.com/onap/sdc-sdc-workflow-designer>`__

 Documentation
 -------------
-architecture and User guides are available `here <https://wiki.onap.org/display/DW/SDC-WORKFLOW>`__
+Architecture and User guides are available `here <https://wiki.onap.org/display/DW/SDC-WORKFLOW>`__